SakshiAndhale/Price-Trends-of-Fruits-Vegetables-Complete/README.md

 ## Overview

 This project involves two datasets that contain detailed information on the **retail prices of various fruits and vegetables**.
-Each dataset provides insights into pricing, yield, cup-equivalent size, and value offered by different fruits and vegetables across various forms (fresh, canned, frozen, dried).
-The goal of this project is to extract meaningful insights and help retailers make informed decisions regarding inventory, pricing, and marketing strategies.
+Each dataset provides insights into pricing, yield, cup-equivalent size, and value offered by different fruits and vegetables across various forms (fresh, canned, frozen, and dried).
+This project aims to extract meaningful insights and help retailers make informed decisions regarding inventory, pricing, and marketing strategies.

 ## Table of Contents